The founding partners of Lowell Douglas were both Canadian Chartered Accountants with decades of experience in audit and advisory services.

 After declining repeated offers to move offshore, he set up his own contract management company where he has also been involved in several other diverse businesses.
 He took an equity position and assumed the CFO role in a technology start-up that was ultimately sold to a publicly traded company after winning several growth and profitability awards.
 For several years Mr. Brian Munholland was the President of the largest RESP distributor in Canada – a position that required him to be registered by the Security Commissions in all ten Canadian provinces.
 He has acted as a principal in an oil & gas start-up venture and as a consultant to an RFID application development company and two not for profit organizations.

-Mr. Langley will complete his 4th level CGA requirements within the next few months.
-He has 15 years of accounting experience gathered primarily in manufacturing environments.
+Mr. Langley has 15 years of accounting experience gathered primarily in manufacturing environments.
 Through training and experience, he has developed advanced skills in Microsoft Access, Excel and other databases.

 After completing the Business Administration Program at Mohawk College, Mr. Langley accepted positions with Monroe Systems and Dictaphone Canada where he worked in various position involving invoicing, service dispatch, shipping management, and collections.
 His next move took him to Wilkinson Office Equipment where he implemented a new computer network and integrated the Company’s accounting software.
 In the position he also supported sales staff by providing hardware and software solutions for corporate clients.